 - Living costs: Brunei is a low-cost place to live, with rent 32 per cent cheaper than the UK, consumer costs 31 per cent lower, and groceries 15 per cent more affordable.

 - Education: Most expat children attend one of the many prestigious international schools.
 Average tuition fees are $16,877 a year (just over £9,000).
 However, that is still 32 per cent cheaper than private UK schooling.

 - Economy: Brunei’s economy is rock-solid, owing to the vast natural reserves of natural gas and petroleum.

 - Visa applications: Jobs for expats in Brunei are available but controlled through a quota system.
 You’ll need to fill a skills shortage to apply and may only work for a company that has lodged a security deposit with the government.

 The allure of career hubs and affordable housing means that 58 per cent of millennials around the globe live in the Asia-Pacific.

 The most popular cities include:

-Social security benefits are also generous, although most expats will need to take out private medical cover.
+Social security benefits are also generous, although most expats must take out private medical cover.